Adaptive Multi-Bit Sigma-Delta Modulation Digitizer for Pulsed WaveformsTechnology #ua18-055

 Questions about this technology?
 Ask a Technology Manager

-Invention: Researchers at the University of Arizona have designed, built, and tested a digital-to-analogue circuit (DAC) that utilizes a multi-bit, sigma-delta modulation technique in a novel manner.
+Researchers at the University of Arizona have designed, built, and tested a digital-to-analogue circuit (DAC) that utilizes a multi-bit, sigma-delta modulation technique in a novel manner.
 The DAC captures the transient information as well as the pulse shape and displays it with high resolution even over an extremely short duration.
-The circuity minimizes the number of bits required and greatly reduces the circuitry footprint and computational requirements compared to a standard multi-bit sigma delta DAC or a 12-bit conventional DAC.
+The circuitry minimizes the number of bits required and greatly reduces the circuitry footprint and computational requirements compared to a standard multi-bit sigma delta DAC or a 12-bit conventional DAC.

-Background: For signals that have rapid transients or discontinuities, such as the pulses associated with the sudden deposition of energy when an x-ray or gamma-ray photon interacts in a detector material, 1-bit digitization is not able to keep up with the analog waveform.
-Although some information can be retrieved, but the pulse shape is typically lost.
+For signals that have rapid transients or discontinuities, such as the pulses associated with the sudden deposition of energy when an x-ray or gamma-ray photon interacts in a detector material, 1-bit digitization is not able to keep up with the analog waveform.
+Although some information can be retrieved, the pulse shape is typically lost.
 There is a need to recover the pulse shape of such rapidly transient signals without requiring huge amounts of circuitry and computation.

 - Medical Imaging